How To Fix Discs And Sciatica

 - Notice injurious postures in fitness magazines doing "fitness and health" moves.
 It will remind you not to do them, and why pain is no mystery.

-- Use principles learned to identify and eliminate the cause of your own pain.
+- Notice your own habits.
+Use the principles of my work to identify and eliminate the cause of your own pain.

 - Send me photos showing the principles in action, Prizes for best candid.